fractalide/nixos-infrastructure/README.md

 #### ./local-rebuild.sh
 This file is mainly used to assist in the development of nixpkgs and submitting them upstream to the nixos community.
 Typically it will **not** be used for our day-to-day operations.

-### Switching machines

-To switch machines please issue this command `echo -n "<machine-name>" hostname`.
-The chosen name *must* have an equivalent named *.nix file in the `/path/to/deployment/machines/` folder.
-Then issue the command `./rebuild.sh test` to change your current configuration to reflect the machine you want to "emulate". (technically you aren't emulating it, you're running the machine as if it was on your machine.)

 ----

 ## *Description of folders:*